Chocolate Zucchini Muffins

 Instructions

-- Allow the cupcakes to cool in the pan for 30 minutes, then transfer to a cooling rack to cool completely.
+- Bake for 25 to 30 minutes or until well puffed and the center feels bouncy to the touch.
+Allow to cool in the pan for about 10 minutes, then transfer to a cooling rack.

 - Prep Time: 20 minutes